ChristinaLK/htc-intro/lesson.md

 ## Input Files

 What if the difference between jobs is not an argument passed to the script, but an input file?
-In the `images` directory, there is a script that will take in a jpeg image and convert it to a pixel image, using a python library.
+In the `images` directory, there is an `img_conver.sh` script that will take in a jpg image and convert it to an ascii text file.
 We also have two sub-directories of images that we would like to convert using this script.
 We want a loop that does this:

 ~~~
 for img.jpg in img_dir/
     queue job, where job runs
-    pixel_img.sh img.jpg
+    img_convert.sh img.jpg
 ~~~

 Like before, there is a specific syntax to do this in the submit file.